Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: THE dark matter candidates and their gravitational wave signals

-In Fig.~\ref{QB} we show the contour plot of $v_w$ and $c_\chi$ which agrees with the right relic density $\Omega_{\mathrm{DM}}h^2=0.12$.
-Here we choose the approximation $T_\star \simeq T_p$.
-It can be seen that for smaller $m_\chi/T_{p}$, the Q-ball DM is more difficult to form at large bubble wall velocity since the smaller mass indicates a weaker filtering ability.
+In Fig.~\ref{QB} we show the contour plot of $v_w$ and $c_\chi$ for Fermi-ball DM which agrees with the observed relic density $\Omega_{\mathrm{DM}}h^2=0.12$. \tc{We choose $M=10~\mathrm{MeV}$.
+This choice is guided by the need to balance two critical aspects: firstly, if the mass scale $M\equiv e^{-\frac{1}{3}+\gamma_E} \Lambda_u / 4 \pi$ is significantly less than 10 MeV, it would result in a phase-transition temperature lower than 4 MeV, potentially destroying BBN.
+Secondly, if $M$ substantially exceeds 10 MeV, we found that it is hard to form Q-ball or Fermi-ball during a FOPT.
+Furthermore, a much larger $M$ will lead to a high phase-transition strength $(\alpha\gg1)$, which could result in large super-cooling, thereby diluting the DM relic density.
+This is the main point of super-cool DM scenario which we will discuss in the next subsection.} We choose two cases: $m_\chi/T_p=30$ and $m_\chi/T_p=50$ respectively.
+Here we take the approximation $T_\star \simeq T_p$.
+It can be seen that for smaller $m_\chi/T_{p}$, the Fermi-ball DM is more difficult to form at large bubble wall velocity since the smaller mass indicates a weaker filtering ability.
 In other words, DM particles with smaller masses are more challenging to confine within the bubbles.

-If the filtering ability is weak, we expect that more DM particles can penetrate into the bubbles.
+If the filtering ability is weaker, we expect that more DM particles can penetrate into the bubbles.
 This can produce so-called filtered DM which can evade the unitary bound of the freeze-out mechanism~\cite{Baker:2019ndr}.
-In our work we do not take it into account since we find large $m_\chi/T_p$ often indicates a huge phase transition strength $\alpha_p$.
-This will inevitably lead to inflation in the phase transition process which can produce super-cool DM.
-However, it is still necessary to evaluate the filtering effect in the super-cool DM mechanism, which will be discussed in the following subsection.
+In our work, we do not take it into account since we find large $m_\chi/T_p \gtrsim 100$ often indicates a huge phase-transition strength $\alpha_p$ then a huge bubble wall velocity $v_w \simeq 1$.
+All DM particles will penetrate into the bubble in this case.
+However, large super-cooling inevitably leads to inflation in the phase transition process which can produce super-cool DM.